-On the admission application, a student must identify the following choices: major, minor, cognate, no minor option, area of concentration or specialization (depending on what is required in the program of study), degree type (M.A., M.Ed., M.S., Ph.D., etc.), and, for the Masters degree, thesis or non-thesis track.
+On the admission application, a student must identify the following choices: major, minor, cognate, no minor option, area of concentration, degree type (M.A., M.Ed., M.S., Ph.D., etc.), and, for the Master's degree, thesis or non-thesis track.
 After being admitted to a program, the student may access a degree audit from Texas State Self-Service (CatsWeb) using DegreeWorks software.
 The degree audit will guide the student in selecting courses for registration each term.
 The student should meet with his or her graduate advisor during the first term of admission to discuss options and review the degree program.
 Requests for changes to a student’s degree audit must be submitted by the student’s advisor to the dean of The Graduate College for approval.

-Because graduate degree programs are individualized according to degree type and student goals, a student’s particular degree program may exceed the number of hours identified for the major in this catalog.
+Because graduate degree programs are individualized according to degree type and student goals, a student’s particular degree program may exceed the number of hours identified for the program in this catalog.

 Students receiving Veterans Administration educational assistance must provide the Texas State Office of Veteran Affairs with a copy of the graduate degree audit.